kasonchan/packagegb/README.md

 addSbtPlugin("com.kasonchan" % "pgb" % "0.0.3")
 ```

-In your `build.sbt` enable the plugin by adding the following:
+In your `build.sbt`, enable the plugin by adding the following and,
+specify the Gatling version `gatlingVersion := "<version>"` that you want
+your project to bundle with:

 ```
-.enablePlugins(PgbPlugin)
+enablePlugins(PgbPlugin)

+gatlingVersion := "3.3.1"
 ```

-Gatling current release verion is `3.3.1`.
+Current Gatling bundle release verion is `3.3.1`.

 ## SBT Commands

-pgb downloads and creates zipped test project with current release version Gatling bundle.
+pgb downloads and creates zipped test project with Gatling bundle verison
+`gatlingVersion` that you specified in `build.sbt`.

 - Deploy your test project